Tuition and Living Costs

 Education loans are only one of the many possible sources of funds to cover the cost of your MBA education.
 In today’s economic climate, students need to think carefully before taking on debt and seek to use alternative funding sources as much as possible.

 If you're a U.S. citizen or permanent resident, you'll likely be eligible for federal student loans.
 To determine your eligibility, you must complete a Free Application for Federal Student Aid (FAFSA).
-The FAFSA is available January 1 of each year and has a priority application date of March 15.
-It is recommended that you have your FASA completed at least by June 1.
+The FAFSA is available October 1 of each year and it is recommended that you have your FAFSA completed at least by June 1.

 Once your FAFSA has been successfully processed, you may be offered federal loans.

 If you choose to pursue a private loan, we recommend applying no sooner than a few months before you start the program.
 Most private loans are credit-based and the approval decision may expire.
 Check with your lender about the length of time your application will remain valid before you apply.